novalabsxyz/devdocs/blockchain/api/oracle.md

 {% endapi-method-summary %}

 {% api-method-description %}
 This returns a list of expected times when the Oracle Price is expected to change.The blockchain operates in "block-time", meaning that blocks can come out at some schedule close to 1 per minute.
-Oracles report in "wall-clock-time", meaning they report what they believe the price should be.If the route returns one or more prices and times, it indicates that the chain is expected to adjust the **price** \(based on Oracle reports\) no earlier than the indicated **time** to the returned price.**NOTE:** A prediction may not be seen in the blockchain if they are close together \(within 10 blocks\) since block times may cause the blockchain to skip to a next predicted price.If no predictions are returned the current HNT Oracle Price is valid for at least 1 hour.
+Oracles report in "wall-clock-time", meaning they report what they believe the price should be.If the route returns one or more prices and times, it indicates that the chain is expected to adjust the **price** \(based on Oracle reports\) no earlier than the indicated **time** to the returned price.**NOTE:** A prediction may not be seen in the blockchain if they are close together \(within 10 blocks\) since block times may cause the blockchain to skip to a next predicted price.
+If no predictions are returned the current HNT Oracle Price is valid for at least 1 hour.
 {% endapi-method-description %}

 {% api-method-spec %}